sparkflows/sparkflows-docs/docs/installation/configuration/https/https-self-signed-certificate.rst

 HTTPS : Import Self-Signed Certificates
 ================================

 Fire Insights comes with a self-signed certificate.
-It is contained in "conf/keystore.jks".
+It is available in "conf/keystore.jks" of fire-x.y.z directory.

 When you try to use self-signed certificate, the browser will complain as it has not been issued by a Certificate Authority.